Icelandair: Special liveries

+Icelandair have painted three Boeing 757s in distinctive special liveries.

-As of October 2025, Icelandair no longer operates any special livery aircraft due to the retirement of Hekla Aurora in October 2025.
-The final livery that flew, Hekla Aurora, highlights the Aurora Borealis (Northern Lights), also part of Icelandair's #IcelandStopover campaign.
-This aircraft was retired on 12 October 2025, but flew multiple sightseeing flights, as well as multiple commercial flights just before its official retirement.
-It flew its final flight between CPH and KEF on 14 October 2025.
+TF-FIU "Hekla Aurora", a Boeing 757-200, highlighted the Aurora Borealis (Northern Lights).
+This aircraft was officially retired on 12 October 2025 and flew its last commercial flight between Copenhagen and Reykjavík on 14 October 2025.

-Vatnajokull (A Boeing 757-200 TF-FIR) was painted in a special "80 years" livery, depicting the Vatna glacier, this aircraft flew her final revenue flight between LHR and KEF on September 21st 2025.
+Another Boeing 757-200, registered TF-FIR, was painted in a special "80 Years of Icelandic Aviation" livery depicting its namesake, the Vatnajökull glacier.
+Its final revenue flight was between London-Heathrow and Reykjavík on 21 September 2025.

-A third aircraft (Boeing 757-300 TF-ISX "Þingvellir") was painted in the red, white, and blue livery of Iceland's flag and celebrated both the 100th anniversary of Icelandic National Sovereignty (1918–2018) and the National Men's Football Team's World Cup debut in 2018.
+TF-ISX "Þingvellir", a Boeing 757-300, was painted in the red, white, and blue livery of Iceland's flag and celebrated both the 100th anniversary of Icelandic independence (1918–2018) and the 2018 FIFA World Cup which Iceland qualified for.
 This aircraft was retired from the Icelandair fleet in October 2024.